redhat-cip/dci-openstack-agent/README_advanced.md

-# DCI Ansible Agent Advanced
+# DCI OpenStack Agent Advanced

 ## How to deal with multiple OpenStack releases